snehabedadhala/GDPTeam01/README.md

 Hi, I am Pavan kalyan Bakkani, currently pursuing master's and  working on the project called "Bearcats commute".
 I did my bachelors in ece and previusly worked as a system engineer.

-Myself Ashok Babu Mannam, I am having 8 years of experience in SQL server and ABBYY Flexicapture.
+Myself Ashok Babu Mannam, I am having experience in SQL server and ABBYY Flexicapture.

 Myself Saikumar Siddagoni!
 I pursued my bachelor's degree in Computer science.
 I started my career in BPO.
 I worked for clients Kohl's, macy's and Lyft.
 My roles are subject matter expert and team leader.
 I'm pursuing the Master's in applied computer science to enhance my skillset.